NLnetLabs/krill/doc/development/06_ca_manager.md

 are kept as `Arc<CaManager>` and `Arc<RepositoryManager>` so that they (well the reference) can easily be shared and cloned.

-This background job has access these, allowing it for example to get the latest objects for a CA, or to get a CA to sign an RFC 8181 or RFC 6492 message.
+This background job has access to these, allowing it for example to get the latest objects for a CA, or to get a CA to sign an RFC 8181 or RFC 6492 message.
 Furthermore, it also allows this background job to send new triggered commands to a CA, e.g.: update a received certificate under a parent.